-Rust is an emerging programming language that focuses on performance.
+Rust is a programming language that focuses on performance.

-Because it is compiled, low-level, static-typed and does not require a garbage collector, it is very suitable for operating system and video games programming.
+Because it is compiled, low-level, static-typed and does not require a garbage collector, it can be considered a system programming language and it is suitable for operating system and video games programming.

 These characteristics make it share a niche with C and C++.
 The advantages of Rust over these languages is that it has an easier memory allocation system, it is easier to learn and use and, unlike C, it supports object-oriented programming.
 The disadvantages of Rust over C and C++ (and also other popular programming languages) is that as an emerging programming language it does not have yet a community and environment as strong as the other decades-old programming languages.